 - C. The color vision screening tests above (Section A) are not to be used for the purpose of removing color vision limits/restrictions from medical certificates of airmen who have failed the Specialized Operational Medical Tests below (Section D).
 See bold paragraph in the introduction of this section (above). - D. Specialized Operational Medical Tests for Applicants Who Do Not Meet the Standard.
 Applicants who fail the color vision screening test as listed, but desire an airman medical certificate without the color vision limitation, may be given, upon request, an opportunity to take and pass additional operational color perception tests.
 If the airman passes the operational color vision perception test(s), then he/she will be issued a Letter of Evidence (LOE). - The operational tests are determined by the class of medical certificate requested.
 The request should be in writing and directed to AMCD or RFS.
-See NOTE for description of the operational color perception tests. - Applicants for a third-class medical certificate need only take the Operational Color Vision Test (OCVT). - The applicant is permitted to take the OVCT only once during the day.
-If the applicant fails, he/she may request to take the OVCT at night.
-If the applicant elects to take the OCVT at night, he/she may take it only once. - For an upgrade to first- or second-class medical certificate, the applicant must first pass the OCVT during daylight and then pass the color vision Medical Flight Test (MFT).
+See NOTE for description of the operational color perception tests.

+- Applicants for a third-class medical certificate need only take the Operational Color Vision Test (OCVT). - The applicant is permitted to take the OCVT only once during the day.
+If the applicant fails, he/she may request to take the OCVT at night.
+If the applicant elects to take the OCVT at night, he/she may take it only once. - For an upgrade to first- or second-class medical certificate, the applicant must first pass the OCVT during daylight and then pass the color vision Medical Flight Test - (MFT).
 If the applicant fails the OCVT during the day, he/she will not be allowed to apply for an upgrade to First- or Second-Class certificate.
-If the applicant fails the color vision MFT, he/she is not permitted to upgrade to a firstor second-class certificate.

-- E. An LOE may restrict an applicant to a third-class medical certificate.
+If the applicant fails the color vision MFT, he/she is not permitted to upgrade to a first- or second-class certificate. - E. An LOE may restrict an applicant to a third-class medical certificate.
 Airmen shall not be issued a medical certificate of higher class than indicated on the LOE.
 Exercise care in reviewing an LOE before issuing a medical certificate to an airman. - F. Color Vision Correcting Lens (e.g. X-Chrom).
 Such lenses are unacceptable to the FAA as a means for correcting a pilot's color vision deficiencies. - G. Any tests not specifically listed above are unacceptable methods of testing for FAA medical certificate.
-Examples of unacceptable tests include, but are not limited to, the OPTEC 5000 Vision Tester (color vision portion), "Farnsworth Lantern Flashlight," "yarn tests," and AME-administered aviation Signal Light Gun test (AME office use is prohibited).
-Web-based color vision applications, downloaded, or printed versions of color vision tests are also prohibited.
-Examiners must use actual and specific color vision plates and testing machinery for applicant evaluations.
+Examples of unacceptable tests include, but are not limited to: